apache/streampipes/streampipes-processors-transformation-jvm/src/main/resources/org.streampipes.processors.transformation.jvm.booloperator.timer/documentation.md

 ## Description

-This processor inverts the value of a boolean field.
-A TRUE is changed to a FALSE and a FALSE is changed to a TRUE.
+This processor measures how long a boolean value does not change.
+Once the value is changes the event with the measured time is emitted.

 ***

 ## Required input

-A boolean value is required in the data stream and can be selected with the field mapping.
+A boolean value is required in the data stream.

-### Invert Field
+### Field

-The boolean value to be inverted.
+The boolean field which is monitored for state changes.

 ***

 ## Configuration

-No further configuration is required
+### Timer value
+Define whether it should be measured how long the value is true or how long the value is false.

 ## Output

-The event schema does not change, just the value of the selected field is changed.
-For each event a result event is emitted.
+Appends a field with the time how long the value did not change.
+Is emitted on the change of the boolean value.
+Runtime name: measured_time